 Cut out all the squares in the same way.
-Our cover was 6 X 8 inch squares wide by 8 X 8 inch squares wide, so we needed a total of 48 squares.
-This is the most time consuming part of the project as you need to take care with cutting them exact.
+Our cover was 6 X 8 inch squares wide by 8 X 8-inch squares wide, so we needed a total of 48 squares.
+This is the most time-consuming part of the project as you need to take care of cutting them exact.

 Once you are happy with the layout, start with the bottom strip.
 Pick up the pieces from left to right, placing them at the bottom of the pile each time.
 You should have the bottom left square at the top as this is the square you will start with.

-Pick up the first two sqaures.
-Lay the first square right side facing up and then lay the second square on top with it’s right side facing down.
+Pick up the first two squares.
+Lay the first square right side facing up and then lay the second square on top with its right side facing down.
 Pin or clip the right hand side.
 This means that the squares will be in the right order once finished.